 The final regulations do not adopt the recommendations.
-The Treasury extend that aggregate group treatment to the computation of a taxpayer's BEMTA or the resulting tax liability.
-The rules relating to the aggregate group concept are complex, and they produce meaningful differences from the single-entity concepts in the consolidated return regulations.
+The Treasury Department and the IRS recognize that, in determining whether a taxpayer is an applicable taxpayer, and for determining certain computational matters relating to modified taxable income and the BEMTA, section 59A applies by reference to the taxpayer and the members of its aggregate group.
+Section 59A does not explicitly extend that aggregate group treatment to the computation of a taxpayer's BEMTA or the resulting tax liability.
+The rules relating to the aggregate group concept are complex, and they produce meaningful differences from the singleentity concepts in the consolidated return regulations.
 See Part III of this Summary of Comments and Explanation of Revisions.
 Section 1502 and the regulations thereunder contain detailed rules for implementing the single taxpayer elements of the consolidated return regulations.
 No similar rules are expressly contemplated in section 59A with respect to BEMTA.
 Adding similar rules to these final regulations would add significant complexity and would require the IRS to audit a parallel BEMTA computation system.
-Consistent with section 1502 and the regulations thereunder, aggregate groups of taxpayers that file a consolidated return must compute BEMTA on a single-entity basis under section 59A and the final regulations.
-See §1.1502-59A(b).
+Consistent with section 1502 and the regulations thereunder, aggregate groups of taxpayers that file a consolidated return must compute BEMTA on a singleentity basis under section 59A and the final regulations.
+See § 1.1502-59A(b).
 Therefore, the final regulations continue to provide that BEMTA is calculated on a taxpayer-by-taxpayer basis.